 - Why? - Simon takes a point of contention or a hot topic and breaks it down as to why something should or shouldn't be the case in the world of wrestling.

-The shows include examples of:
+The shows from the pre-split era included examples of:

 - Aborted Arc: Jack's heel turn in the summer of 2017 was shut down pretty quickly due to the overwhelming negative response from the fanbase.